Bathroom Remodel Cost NJ: Complete 2026 Pricing Guide — featured image

 • Non-slip tile flooring (minimal cost difference, just a material selection)

-New Jersey requires permits for any bathroom work involving plumbing, electrical, or structural changes.
+New Jersey requires permits for bathroom work involving plumbing, electrical, structural changes, or certain mechanical/ventilation changes.
+The state Uniform Construction Code is administered through local building departments, so the application is local even though the code framework is statewide.
 Permit costs and processing times vary by municipality:

 MunicipalityPermit Cost RangeTypical Processing Time